kinshuk-644/covid19IndiaPortal/README.md

 | cured         | INTEGER |
 | active        | INTEGER |
 | deaths        | INTEGER |

-You can use your previous code if required.

 #### Sample Valid User Credentials